- 📖 Geeky Medics OSCE Book

 If it is a volar Barton’s fracture, these (like Smith’s) are always unstable and require surgical fixation

 All patients should receive information regarding expected functional recovery and rehabilitation, including advice about the return to normal activities such as work, education and driving.

 Whether the patient is being treated in a cast or splint or is awaiting surgical fixation, it is critical to have them begin rehabilitation of the hand at the earliest opportunity.
 Rehabilitation includes:

-Elevation of the limb
+- Elevation of the limb

-Early finger motion
+- Early finger motion